brandur/sorg/content/nanoglyphs/049-paradise.md

 Cove's small island is called Yeben, and if you close your eyes and imagine what a deserted tropical paradise is supposed to look like, what you're seeing is probably a lot like Yeben.
 Far from any population centers, there you get perfect beaches, crystal clear water, and gorgeous vegetation.
 The island's forest is dense enough that you won't be going hiking in an arbitrary direction of your choice, but they'd done some nice trail building so you could follow a path up and over the top of the island to its southern side, then the beach to its eastern tip, then back north and west to get back to where you started.

-In the evening hundreds of bats the size of sparrows flew in frantic zig zags overhead.
+In the evening hundreds of bats the size of sparrows flew in frantic zigzags overhead.
 Once in a while, a heavy flying fox would peel its massive body off the top of a tree and glide off.

 <img src="/photographs/nanoglyphs/049-paradise/yeben@2x.webp" alt="Yeben Island" class="wide" loading="lazy">

 The dozen tourist villas (there's only 20-30 visitors on the island at a time) were lined up along an oceanside boardwalk.
 A large, open-sided (flaps were drawn over in the event of rain) common building complete with couches and pool table served us for briefing and dining.
 As with most diving trips, we sunk into a routine schedule: wake early, get breakfast, load the boats, dive, surface interval on a random beach, dive, back to base for lunch, rest, back out for one more dive at a more local site.

-At one of the beaches they'd take us for surface interval we came across these beautiful mangrove monitors.
+At one of the beaches they'd take us to for surface intervals, we came across these beautiful mangrove monitors.
 Being the first large land animal you've seen in days, it's exciting the first time you spot one, then as you look harder it dawns on you that the first wasn't alone, and there's a fair few scampering through the underbrush.

 <img src="/photographs/nanoglyphs/049-paradise/mangrove-monitor-1@2x.jpg" alt="Mangrove monitor" class="wide" loading="lazy">